 It took us another 3.5h at least to get down.
-We did not stop much, but at some points it felt like forever.
-There was a small hut and stream along the way to refill your water.
+We did not stop much, but at some points, it felt like forever.
+There were a small hut and stream along the way to refill your water.
 CP1-3 felt really fast on the way up, but when going down, it was crazy how long it seemed to stretch.

 Remember the declaration form you did at the start?
 “Check out” and declare that you brought down the same items you brought up.
 Therefore, remember to make sure to keep all your trash!

 Also remember to get back the rubbish deposit!